swamphobbit22/exhibition-website/README.md

 - The Smithsonian

 Sorting and filtering options can be cleared by clicking the 'X Clear Sort Options' below the dropdowns.
-Clicking the filer icon again wiill close the sorting form.
+Clicking the filter icon again will close the sorting form.

 #### Clearing search results
-Search results can be cleared eother by deleting the search term from the unput box or clicking the 'Clear' button (which only appears during a search) on the righ of the search box.
+Search results can be cleared either by deleting the search term from the input box or clicking the 'Clear' button (which only appears during a search) on the right of the search box.

 #### Grid and List View Toggle